6 Things to Know About Child Custody and Visitation Law in Pennsylvania

 In most cases, parents do agree on who should have primary physical custody, or in other words, who will be the custodial parent.
 More often than not, it’s not a battle to decide who has spent more time with the child and is best suited to caring for the child’s daily needs.

-But often enough, they don’t agree on who should be the custodial parent or who should have legal custody.
-When this happens, the court will look at several different factors to decide which parent is best suited for child custody.
+But sometimes they don’t agree on who should be the custodial parent or have legal custody.
+When this happens, the court will look at several different factors and Pennsylvania custody laws to decide which parent is best suited for child custody.
 These include:

 - Whether there is a history of abuse.
-No court wants to award child custody to a parent with a history of abuse against the child.
-There are cases where abuse against the other parent, but a lack of abuse against the child doesn’t factor into custody proceedings.
+No court wants to award child custody to a parent with a history of abuse against the child or the other parent, in some instances.
+There are cases where abuse against the other parent, but a lack of abuse against the child, doesn’t factor into custody proceedings.

 - What is the relationship between each parent and the child?
-The child cannot choose which parent they want to live with until they are 18, but they can tell the judge which one they would prefer and why with both parents’ attorneys present but not the parents.
+The child cannot choose which parent they want to live with until they are 18.
+But as per Pennsylvania custody laws, they can tell the judge which one they would prefer and why with both parents’ attorneys present but not the parents.
 The judge takes this testimony into consideration to decide which parent the child is closest to, but also to see if parental alienation has occurred.

 - Where both parents live or plan to live.
-If one parent plans to move away and uproot the child while the other doesn’t, that can play a factor in proceedings.
+If one parent plans to move away and uproot the child while the other doesn’t, this can play a factor in the proceedings.
 It’s considered better for the child by the court to not uproot their life as much as possible.

 #2.
-Know the Different Types of Custody in Pennsylvania
+PA Child Custody Laws: Know the Different Types of Custody in Pennsylvania

 There are several different ways in which child custody is categorized in Pennsylvania.
 There are the overarching types of custody, called physical and legal custody.
 Physical custody, as mentioned before, considers which parent will physically care for the child.
-Legal custody considers how much legal authority each parent has over the child.
+According to PA child custody laws, legal custody considers how much legal authority each parent has over the child.
 This can include decisions on the child’s schooling, religious upbringing, academic tutoring, psychological counseling, and non-emergency medical decisions.

 These two types of custody are not mutually exclusive but are independent.
 Every custody case has one type of physical custody attributed to it and one type of legal custody.
 If there is one combination that you believe is best for you and your family, pursue it.